S2-group/ICT4S-2022-SLR-Footprint-of-Conferences-rep-pkg/README.md

 # Let's Start Reducing the Carbon Footprint of Academic Conferences.
-This repository is a companion page for the following publication:
+This repository is a companion page for the following publication, submitted for revision at the international conference ICT4S 2022:
 > Markus Funke, and Patricia Lago.
 2022.
 Let’s Start Reducing the Carbon Footprint of Academic Conferences.

 It contains all the material required for replicating the study, including: SLR-protocol, figures, results.